A Day in the Life of a Hospice Physician

 After filling out a case sheet and slipping it into Frank’s chart, Dr. Kanner leaves.
 As he travels to and from his patients’ homes, it’s not uncommon to get calls from the nurses on his team.
 One such call comes in now.
-The hospice nurse informs him that her patient is close to death and [the nurse or the patient?] would like the doctor to stop by.
+The hospice nurse informs him that her patient is close to death and would like the doctor to stop by.

 Inside the high-rise assisted living facility, Dr. Kanner greets the nurse and goes to check on 96-year-old Thelma, asleep in a hospital bed in the living room.
 She is on oxygen and breathing rapidly.
 “We’re looking at a very short time here,” he says after taking her blood pressure and listening to her heart and breathing.